frequency-chain/frequency/pallets/schemas/README.md

 Mainnet schemas must be approved by the Frequency Council.
 This is to prevent malicious schemas and increase the documentation around the schemas available.

-On Testnets, schemas can be created by anyone, so there is _no_ guarantees around schema correctness or quality.
+On Testnets, schemas can be created by anyone, so there are _no_ guarantees around schema correctness or quality.
 If you want to use a particular schema on a testnet, it is suggested that you use specific Schema Ids or publish the needed schema yourself.

 ### Actions